• Recipes

 If you need to soak for longer than 12 hours be sure to strain and rinse the quinoa and replace it with fresh water for additional time if needed/desired.
 Add a splash of apple cider vinegar and warm purified water for optimal results.
 Drain and rinse quinoa in a fine mesh strainer.
 Check out this helpful guide to learn more about the benefits of sprouting quinoa!

-Here are the cooking times and liquid needed to add to the pot to cook in depending on how long you were able to soak your quinoa.
+Here are the cooking times and liquid needed to add to the pot to cook in, depending on how long you were able to soak your quinoa.

-a skillet full of tri-colored quinoa cooked being stirred. by a black spoon
+A skillet full of tri-colored quinoa cooked being stirred by a black spoon.

-A black skillet with cooked tri color quinoa with cooked spinach, halved cherry tomatoes, and chopped green onions
+A black skillet with cooked tri color quinoa with cooked spinach, halved cherry tomatoes, and chopped green onions.

 Mix in cut chicken, crumbed feta, and Basil flakes.